Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Marketing Personal Training services

-Marketing is defined as the process which brings a target market from the point of awareness of a product or service to the point of becoming a customer or client.
+Marketing is the process that brings a target market from the point of awareness of a product or service to the point of becoming a customer or client.

-Marketing starts out with a firm understanding of the target market.
-This includes their likes and dislikes, as well as where they get their information primarily.
+Marketing starts with a firm understanding of the target market.
+This includes their likes and dislikes and where they primarily get their information.

 No matter the marketing method used, the key to getting a potential client to like, know, and trust personal trainers is to create a lasting relationship with them.